awsdocs/aws-proton-administrator-guide/doc_source/ag-getting-started-console.md

    You're now on a new page that displays the status and details for your new service template, including a list of AWS and customer managed tags\.

-1. Refresh the **Template versions** section and the status of the new version is *Draft*\.
-The status of a new service template status starts in the **Draft** state\.
+1. The status of a new service template status starts in the **Draft** state\.
 Only administrators can view and access it\.
 To make the service template available for use by developers, follow the next step\.

 1. In the **Template versions** section, choose the radio button to the left of the minor version of the template you just created \(1\.0\)\.
 As an alternative, you can choose **Publish** in the info alert banner and skip the next step\.